jborbely/msl-network2/docs/api/service.md

 To implement your own Service, just inherit from the [Service][msl.network.service.Service] class, create the methods/attributes that you want your Service to provide and then run your script.

-!!! attention
+!!! warning
-    Your subclass cannot have method/attribute names that are found in the [Link][] class, otherwise a request will not be sent to your Service.
+    Your subclass cannot have method/attribute names that are the same as those found in the [Link][] class, otherwise a request will not be sent to your Service.

 ```python
 import asyncio